 All in all, the museum is rather small, but it’s an interactive and educational addition to the cheese factory.

-And finally, you’ll learn about making cheese at the Gruyere cheese factory!
+Now you’ll learn about making cheese at the Gruyere cheese factory!

 Though Cherry the Cow only allows you to view the production room from the viewing platform above, you can watch a comprehensive video about the process unfolding below.